qlik-oss/core-website/docs/tutorials/authorization.md

 #### Payload

 The payload contains the claims of the JWT.
-The relavant claims that are evaluated by the QIX Engine are the subject and the expiration date.
+The relevant claims that are evaluated by the QIX Engine are the subject and the expiration date.

 | Field | Description |
 | -----|------------|